 The students don’t pay!
 Monsieur Croche believes that young musicians should be given an opportunity to develop their talent based on their motivation, ambition and hard work and not based on their financial abilities.
 We are doing our utmost best to fund our project through different channels such as ticket sales, fundraising events etc.

 Tal Walker is a concert pianist from Israel who performs internationally.
-He graduated with a master from the Royal Conservatoire of Antwerp with high distinction and continues to study at the Ecole Normale de Musique de Paris – Alfred Cortot.
-He recently won the 3rd prize winner at the Osaka international music competition (Japan), and has been selected as artist in residency for Villa Lena in Toscany (Italy).
+He graduated with a master from the Royal Conservatoire of Antwerp with high distinction and studied at the Ecole Normale de Musique de Paris – Alfred Cortot.
+He won the 3rd prize winner at the Osaka international music competition (Japan), and has been selected as artist in residency at the Banff Centre (Canada) and Villa Lena (Italy).
+Tal is currently perusing his doctorate studies at the Royal College of Music in London, where he was awarded RCM’s bursary.
 Tal is Monsieur Croche’s artistic director and, lucky for us, he will perform in all of the concerts.

 Gabriel Nahoum is a performing arts aficionado who works in technical production in the theatrical venue Les Halles de Schaerbeek (Brussels) and collaborates regularly with the performing arts company Loop-s (Belgium).
 He holds masters in Arts & Heritage (Maastricht University, Netherlands) and in Management (Edhec Business School, France).
 He has worked for various organisations such as Lille’s European Film Festival (France) and the Fashionclash Festival (Netherlands).
 Gabriel is Monsieur Croche’s producer and, as such, crunched all the numbers!